Dan Quayle: 1992 campaign

 In the 1992 election, Bush and Quayle were challenged in their bid for reelection by the Democratic ticket of Arkansas Governor Bill Clinton and Tennessee Senator Al Gore and the independent ticket of Texas businessman Ross Perot and retired Vice Admiral James Stockdale.

 As Bush lagged in the polls in the weeks preceding the August 1992 Republican National Convention, some Republican strategists (led by Secretary of State James Baker) viewed Quayle as a liability to the ticket and pushed for his replacement.
 Quayle ultimately survived the challenge and secured renomination.

 During the 1992 presidential campaign, Quayle told the news media that he believed homosexuality was a choice, and "the wrong choice".

 Quayle faced off against Gore and Stockdale in the vice presidential debate on October 13, 1992.
 He attempted to avoid the one-sided outcome of his debate with Bentsen four years earlier by staying on the offensive.
 Quayle criticized Gore's book Earth in the Balance with specific page references, though his claims were subsequently criticized by the liberal group FAIR for inaccuracy.
 In Quayle's closing argument, he sharply asked voters, "Do you really believe Bill Clinton will tell the truth?" and "Do you trust Bill Clinton to be your president?"
 Gore and Stockdale talked more about the policies and philosophies they espoused.
 Republican loyalists were largely relieved and pleased with Quayle's performance, and his camp attempted to portray it as an upset triumph against a veteran debater, but post-debate polls were mixed on whether Gore or Quayle had won.
 It ultimately proved to be a minor factor in the election, which Bush and Quayle lost, 168 electoral votes to 370.

-Post–vice presidency (1993–present)

-Initial activities
+Initial post–vice presidency (1993–1999)

 In 1993, Quayle became the trustee of the Hudson Institute.
 From 1993 to January 1999, he served on the board of Central Newspapers, Inc., and from 1995 until January 1999, he headed the Campaign America political action committee.

 Quayle authored a 1994 memoir, Standing Firm, which became a bestseller.
 Quayle's second book, The American Family: Discovering the Values That Make Us Strong, was co-authored with Diane Medved and published in 1996.
 He later published his third book Worth Fighting For, in 1999.

 Quayle moved to Arizona in 1996.
 He considered but decided against running for governor of Indiana in 1996, and decided against running for the 1996 Republican presidential nomination, citing health problems related to phlebitis.

 In 1997 and 1998, Quayle was a "distinguished visiting professor of international studies" at the Thunderbird School of Global Management.